-Your Retirement Date is the date you stop working in Covered Service, receive all compensation due you from your Employer, and terminate your employment.
-A Participant eligible for a retirement pension may receive benefit payments on the 1st day of the month following his Retirement Date.
+Your Retirement Date is the date you stop working in covered service, receive all compensation due you from your employer, and terminate your employment.
+A Participant eligible for a retirement pension may receive benefit payments on the 1st day of the month following their Retirement Date.

-At the time of retirement, both you and your Employer will need to complete a Retirement Declaration Form verifying your last day worked.
+At the time of retirement, both you and your employer will need to complete a Retirement Declaration Form verifying your last day worked.
 The Retirement Declaration Form must be completed and returned to the Fund before any benefits can be paid by the Fund.